Getting Started with AST

 • Enable or disable XAST Replays

-This is mainly useful in scenarios where you want granular control over the creation of suites in certain environments, such as production environments that contain important data.
+This is useful when you want granular control over the creation of suites in certain environments, such as production environments that contain important data.
 For more information on these configurations, see Environment Config.

 Authentications (Optional)

-This component lets you define authentication mechanisms for your application security scans.
-This is helpful in scenarios where you want to run long-running scans.
-Traceable provides the standard and advanced modes to define the authentication according to your requirements.
+This component lets you define authentication mechanisms for your application security scans, which is helpful when you wish to run long-running scans.
+Traceable provides standard and advanced modes to define the authentication according to your requirements.
 For more information on the supported authentication mechanisms, see Authentication.

 Next Steps